 Free your school from the grip of the single-use waste monster!

 Help your school reduce lunchtime waste by starting a Trash Free Lunch program.
-Teach and encourage students to reduce waste by packing food and drinks brought from home in reusable containers instead of single-use plastics in addition to bringing reusable utensils and cloth napkins.
+Teach and encourage students to reduce waste by packing food and drinks from home in reusable containers instead of single-use plastics along with reusable utensils and cloth napkins.
 Reducing your lunchtime waste goes a long way in creating a more sustainable school campus.

 Why It’s Important

-Excess single-use packaging and waste from school lunches deplete natural resources and fill up our landfills contributing to the planet’s mounting plastic pollution crisis.
+Packaging that we use one time and throw away drains Earth’s natural resources and fills up landfills contributing to the planet’s mounting plastic pollution problem.

 What You Will Accomplish

-Use our Trash Free Lunch Sign-Up Sheet Template to assemble your team!
+Use the Trash Free Lunch Sign-Up Sheet Template to assemble your team!